 This gruesome death sentence awaits horses who are transported to Mexico and killed for meat consumption in foreign countries.
 Thankfully, Megan intervened and Peanut is now thriving alongside her herd mates.

-Peanut is the inspiration behind Megan’s rescue efforts and now resides in Katy, Texas with her herdmates.
+Peanut is the inspiration behind Megan’s rescue efforts and now resides in Cypress, Texas with her herdmates.
 Peanut and Megan’s current goal is to raise awareness about kill pens.
 In doing so many equines are currently being rescued, rehabilitated, and adopted out.
 They also have many that have gone on to be a part of their equine therapy program.